 Naturally, they adapted their old recipes to the New World’s ingredients.
 Instead of wheat or bulgur, they used an Andean type of dehydrated potato flour and dyed it with a local variety of purple corn cobs.

 Mazamorra Morada is made by boiling these corn cobs in water, cinnamon, clove, honey, and pieces of fruit.
-The potato flour is then dissolving in the purple ‘corn water’ and simmered until it reaches a pudding-like consistency.
+The potato flour is then dissolved in the purple ‘corn water’ and simmered until it reaches a pudding-like consistency.

 You can even add extra dried fruits, sugar, and a lemon rind for a deeper flavor.
 Simple, resourceful, and incredibly wholesome, this is a Peruvian dessert with both a rich body and heritage.